-In this study, we analyze the leakage of sensitive information from the functional genomics data and how they can be used by an adversary in linking attacks.
-There are a number of motivating key points related to functional genomics data and privacy.
-First of all, functional genomics data, such as RNA sequencing data, is unique, in that if the data comes from human subjects, the raw reads have genetic variant information, which may be used to identify individuals.
-However, the main purpose of RNA-Seq data is not related to the variants; main purpose is more related to understanding dysregulation of genes under different conditions, such as cancer.
-Consequently, there's a great desire to share and study RNA-Seq datasets, to enable helping to find cures for various diseases.
-Because of this, there is great incentive to make ways of sharing functional genomics data without privacy protections.
-Large-scale privacy protections are a great encumbrance on genomic data sharing.
-They do not allow researchers and data owners to share results on the web, use web and internet-based tools, and they exert a great burden on research.
-Consequently, many consortia, such as GTEx, aim at sharing RNA-Seq information to the maximum extent.
-The raw reads obviously cannot be shared, as they contain variant information.
-However, there's belief that the signal files and the gene-level quantifications can be shared.
-The signal files simply reflect the overall depth of coverage of the RNA-Seq reads at any given point.
-Ostensibly, they're do not contain variant information.
-Many of the genomics consortia have decided to openly share RNA-Seq signal information.
-We show that there is a high degree of private information leakage in the function genomics signal profile data.
-The gene-level quantifications essentially are averages over the signal profile over exons.
-Although the overall averaging reduces information, private information leakage.
-However, there is also private information leakage through the association with variants called eQTLs.
-It is important to note that this is tackled in the current study, but is looked at elsewhere[16, 18].
+In this study, we analyzed the leakage of sensitive information from functional genomics data and how an adversary could use it in linking attacks.
+Functional genomics data, such as those from RNA sequencing (RNA-Seq), is unique in that if the data comes from human subjects the raw reads have genetic variant information.
+This information could be used to identify individuals (Supplementary Fig. 2b).
+However, the main purpose of RNA-Seq data is not related to the variants, but rather understanding how the activity of genes changes under different conditions such as cancer.
+Thus, unlike the variant data, functional genomics datasets have a more complicated “Yin-Yang” aspect with relation to privacy.
+In addition, functional genomics datasets are sometimes shared with phenotypic information that is potentially of private value (e.g., a particular condition or disease that a person has).
+This leads to an interesting situation where the data is ostensibly collected and used for non-personal purposes to determine general aspects about a condition.
+However, the existence of small amounts of residual private information in the data potentially can be revealing about the individual from which they came.

+Another important factor is the desire to share and study RNA-Seq datasets to help find cures for various diseases.
+Because of this, there is great incentive to find ways to share functional genomics data without privacy protections.
+Large-scale privacy protections are an encumbrance on genomic data sharing.
+These protections do not allow researchers and data owners to share results on the web or use web- or internet-based tools, exerting a great burden on research.
+Consequently, many consortia, such as the Genotype-Tissue Expression (GTEx) Project, aim to share RNA-Seq information to the maximum extent.
+Although the raw reads cannot be shared, there is a general belief that other aggregated data computed using raw reads, such as signal profiles and gene-level quantifications, can be shared.
+Signal profiles simply reflect the overall depth of coverage of the RNA-Seq reads at any given position on the genome.
+These profiles are computed by counting the number of reads that overlap with each position on the genome (Supplementary Fig. 2a).
+The profiles ostensibly do not contain variant information.
+This is why many genomics consortia have decided to openly share RNA-Seq signal profiles in bigwig and wig files.
+In this study, we focused on leakage from signal profiles.
+Another commonly shared aggregated data are gene-level quantifications, which are essentially averages of the signal profile over exons.
+Although overall aggregation and averaging reduces information, private information leakage also decreases.
+However, private information leakage still occurs from gene expression quantifications through the association of expression levels with variants called expression quantitative trait loci (eQTLs).
+Although we do not tackle this in the current study, it has been explored elsewhere16,18.